Suicide in Greenland: Incidence and variance

 According to suicide data published by Statistics Greenland, suicide accounts for 8% of total deaths in Greenland and is the leading cause of death among young men aged 15–29.

 An article published in the journal, BMC Psychiatry, in 2009 reported that a total of 1,351 suicides took place in Greenland during a study period of 35 years, from 1968 to 2002.
 The study noted a significant variation of the suicide rate in relation to the season, characterized by peaks in June and troughs in the winter.
 The clustering of suicides in summer months was most pronounced in areas north of the Arctic Circle.
 Regional variations were also observed with suicide rates in northern parts of west Greenland being higher than in southern parts.

 Suicide rates are higher for men than women.
 Among those who die by suicide, the greater part are young men between the ages of 15 and 24.
 Unlike in other Western countries, the suicide rate in Greenland decreases with age.

 Reasons

 Several reasons are blamed for Greenland's high rate of suicide, including alcoholism, depression, poverty, conflict-ridden relationship with spouse, and dysfunctional parental homes.
 According to a report published in 2009, the suicide rate in Greenland increases during the summer.
 Researchers have blamed insomnia caused by incessant daylight.

 Culture clash between the traditional Inuit culture and modern Western culture is also assumed to be a contributing factor.
+During the 1970s to late 1980s Greenland experienced a rapid period of urbanisation, with many Greenlandic villages being cut off from support and funding, with the Danish government encouraging migration towards the cities.
+The new immigrants who had lived in a traditional Inuit hunter gift societies were generally isolated inside cities with no social support, many of them suffered from extreme mental health issues in the cities, with a high rate of suicide, which remains a major issue in Greenland.